Welcome to our Homes

 LITTLE EDEN is fortunate to have the team from Paws for People bring their friendly and specially trained dogs to visit the children on a regular basis.
 To receive uncomplicated and total acceptance from a warm and furry creature brings great pleasure to the children.
 Even those who are unable to reach out and touch enjoy the presence of the animals.

-Although there are many things the residents may not fully understand – just like any other human beings, they have a spiritual side that demands fulfilment.
+Although there are many things the residents may not fully understand – just like any other human being, they have a spiritual side that demands fulfilment.
 Worship is very much a part of life, with both homes having their own chapels.
-The Holy Family Chapel at Elvira Rota Village can accommodate the entire LITTLE EDEN family and their wheelchairs.
+Elvira Rota Village can accommodate the entire LITTLE EDEN family and their wheelchairs.